RC2014Z80/picoterm/README.md

 ## DEC Line Drawing

-Should be called after a Graphic mode activation with ESC F (DEC line drawing is built on the top of NupetScii).
+Should be called after a Graphic mode activation with ESC F (DEC line drawing is built on the top of ANSI graphical charset).

-The escape sequence here below allow to switch between ASCII display (under NupetScii) to Line Drawing (under NupetScii) and Vice-versa.
+The escape sequence here below allow to switch between text display (under NupetScii/cp437) to Line Drawing (under NupetScii/cp437) and Vice-versa.

-Use the ESC G to exit graphical mode (NupetScii & DEC line drawing).
+Use the ESC G to exit ANSI graphical mode (NupetScii & DEC line drawing).

 __Remarks:__ DEC line drawing is designed for VT52 only.
 However this has been made available for VT52 & VT100 because it can also offers the best for VT100.